PeterDrake/cs369/assignments/blt.md

 4. Create a shell script `sandwich.sh` similar to the one provided in [Jeremy's notes on BLT](http://bit.ly/cs369-blt).
 5. Use `sftp` to transfer all three files up to BLT.
 6. On BLT:
-   1. Activate the virtual environment.
-   2. Use SLURM to launch `sandwich.sh`.
+   1. Use SLURM to launch `sandwich.sh`.
-   3. Wait for the program to finish.
+   2. Wait for the program to finish.
 You can use the `squeue` command to see what's still running.
 If you're successfully using the GPUs, your program should run briefly on the `sprouts` node.
-   4. Examine the output file.
+   3. Examine the output file.
 There will be some warnings at the beginning, but if everything worked right it should run to completion.
 7. Use `sftp` to retrieve your output file

 # Optional Challenge Problems